phalcon/documentation/docs/upgrade.md

 ## Requirements
 ### PHP 8.1
-Phalcon v5.9 supports only PHP 8.1 and above.
+Phalcon v5.11 supports only PHP 8.1 and above.
 PHP 8.1 [active support][php-support] has already expired, including security fixes.
 We will be supporting this version for a while longer, offering developers more time to upgrade their applications.

 Since Phalcon 4, we have been following the PHP releases and adjusting Phalcon accordingly to work with those releases.

 ### Installation
-Phalcon can be installed using PECL.
+Phalcon can be installed using PIE.

 ```
-pecl install phalcon
+pie install phalcon
-// pecl install phalcon-5.9.3
+// pie install phalcon-5.11.0
 ```

 **Alternative installation**